 Back when I was in school, and I was deepening my walk with Jesus something jaw-dropping happened.
 I was a really average math student, think like C+ student.
 But as I deepened my walk with the Lord in one year, you will be amazed to find out what happened.

 I went from being an really average math student to an A+, top of the class student who even got invited by the math teacher to participate in the school’s Math Competition.
-How do you EVEN explain this?

-This didn’t make sense to me, someone who was completely average at math and definitely NOT a genius.
+This didn’t make sense to me, someone who was completely average at math and definitely not a genius.
 But I know the One who did this.
 It was the Lord giving me wisdom.

 2. James 1:17: